Microplastics in Baby Bottles: How to Sterilize Safely

 QWhat are the health impacts of ingesting microplastics?

-The long-term effects on human infants are still under intense scientific investigation.
+The long-term health effects of microplastic ingestion in human infants are still under intense scientific investigation.
 However, microplastics are known to act as vectors, carrying heavy metals and endocrine-disrupting chemicals with them as they pass into the bloodstream and organs.

 QAre silicone bottles safe from microplastics?

-Yes.
-Silicone is a synthetic rubber made primarily from silica (sand), not a petroleum-based plastic.
-It does not shed microplastics.
+Silicone bottles do not shed microplastics, because silicone is a synthetic rubber made primarily from silica (sand), not a petroleum-based plastic.
 However, at extreme temperatures, some lower-grade silicones can leach siloxanes, so look for medical-grade or platinum-cured silicone.

 Related research